Reviews You Can Rely On

 Ease of Removal and Storage

-The FrontLoader has an excellent clamp system and does not require tools for installation.
+The FrontLoader has an intuitive clamp system that does not require tools for installation.
 The rack attaches to almost any type of crossbar.
-A large hand knob on the front end of the rack is turned which draws the front clamp up snugly around the crossbar.
-This system is much easier to use than the U-Bolt set up on the Kuat Trio, or the strap clamps on the RockyMounts BrassKnuckles.
+A large hand knob on the front of the rack is turned, drawing the front clamp up snugly around the crossbar.
+This system is far simpler than the U-Bolt setup on the Kuat Trio or the strap clamps on the RockyMounts BrassKnuckles.
 The rear crossbar clamp is also engaged by turning an easy-to-access hand knob.
-The FrontLoader will eat up marginally more space stored in your garage, and it is slightly heavier than the fork mount rack options we tested.
+The FrontLoader requires a bit more space in your garage when not in use, and it is slightly heavier than the fork mount rack options we tested.

 yakima front loader - the hand knob on the yakima frontloader makes for easy removal and...